Last Updated on October 3, 2022 by Andrew Pirie

 Hurricane Hurano Breaks Record

-Diana Hurano, 15 of Bohol, took the first record of the competition after a rather uneventful first day.
+Diana Hurano, 15 of Bohol, took the first record in the competition after a rather uneventful first day.

 Hurano leap of 5.45m broke the meet record of Gianelli Gatinga of Taguig set in 2015.